LimbedAndHeadedMachine/sr5tools/Core Concepts/Skills.md

 	**Skill Group:** Stealth
 	**Specializations:** Location type (Jungle, Urban, Desert, etc.)

-### Animal Handling
-This skill governs the training, care, riding (if they're big enough), and control of non-sentient animals.
-Competent trainers have the ability to handle multiple animals.
-It is even possible to approach an untrained animal and get it to trust you, or at least not eat you.
-Animal Handling uses [[Attributes#Charisma|Charisma]]
-	**Default:** Yes
-	**Skill Group:** None
-	**Specializations:** By animal (Cat, Bird, Hell Hound, Horse, Dolphin, etc.) Herding, Riding, Training

 ### Diving
 Diving brings together a wide array of actions performed underwater.
 This skill can be applied when diving, swimming underwater, using complex diving equipment, and holding your breath.
 Diving uses [[Attributes#Body|Body]].
 	**Default:** Yes